sharunnd/bewakoof-clone/README.md

 o Colorway (Bewakoof Website Clone) is an online fashion and lifestyle E-commerce brand.

-o visit my website Click on this link https://wondrous-starship-6605a1.netlify.app/
+o To visit my website Click on this link https://wondrous-starship-6605a1.netlify.app/

 NPM Packages used :-